Riicchie23/Riicchie-s-DevOps-Journey/README.md

   - You know, I really should start learning how to use flowcharts </br>
   its kind of hard to constantly remember how a flow supposed to work
+  - As of late, probably I'll focus first on the "RPG game" project as a way to limit test </br>
+  myself with Python
   </div>